justDabuK/file_splitter/README.md

 You'll need to execute it in a terminal like

-    python file_splitter.py [file_path]
+    python file_splitter.py [file_path] [chart|cluster]

 where `file_path` is the path leading to the data file.
+The second argument defines how the file gets handled.
 An example call would be

-    python file_splitter.py path/to/chart.txt
+    python file_splitter.py path/to/chart.txt chart

 This will produce an output like